ise8912/Power-BI/Displaying-visuals-in-a-single-html-page.md

 ### Getting a plugin

-Our visuals are created via a plugin service.
-The service eunmerates plugins in a system, and also constructs them in a particular flavour.
+Power BI visuals are created via a plugin service.
+The service enumerates plugins in a system, and also constructs them.
 In this example we will use the default service to create a line chart.

 ```javascript
 var pluginService = powerbi.visuals.visualPluginFactory.create();